bigsmoke/pg_readme/README.md

 #### Function: `pg_schema_readme (regnamespace)`

-`pg_schema_readme()` automatically generates a `README.md` for the given schema, taking the `COMMENT ON SCHEMA` as the prelude, and optionally adding a full reference (with neatly layed out object characteristics from the `pg_catalog`) in the place where a `&lt;?pg-readme-reference?&gt;` processing instruction is encountered in the `COMMENT ON SCHEMA'.
+`pg_schema_readme()` automatically generates a `README.md` for the given schema, taking the `COMMENT ON SCHEMA` as the prelude, and optionally adding a full reference (with neatly layed out object characteristics from the `pg_catalog`) in the place where a <code>&lt;?pg-readme-reference?&gt;</code> processing instruction is encountered in the `COMMENT ON SCHEMA`.

-See the [_Processing instructions_](#processing-instructions) section for details about the processing instructions that are recognized and which pseudo-attributes they support.
+See the [_Processing instructions_](#processing-instructions) section for
+details about the processing instructions that are recognized and which pseudo-attributes they support.

 Function arguments: